scm-manager/website/content/posts/2014-11-21-scm-webhook-plugin-1-5/index.md

 slug: /plugins/scm-webhook-plugin-1-5/
 categories:
   - plugins
-  - webhook-plugin
+  - workflow-plugins

 ---
-Version 1.5 of the scm-webhook-plugin is available for download.
+Version 1.5 of the [scm-webhook-plugin](https://github.com/scm-manager/scm-webhook-plugin) is available for download.

 **Changes:**